git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 fashion.
 Coined the ["Barrel of Doom"](https://gaming.stackexchange.com/questions/10361/i-never-made-it-past-carnival-night-zone), if you don't get past it, you won't progress to the next stage, game over.

 That's kind of what the prefix key in tmux is like.
-Without you understanding how to send `command sequences` to tmux, you'll pretty much be dead in the water.
+Without you understanding how to send *command sequences* to tmux via the prefix key, you'll pretty much be dead in the water.

 And the same will also end up coming up in later cases if you use Vim or Emacs and many TUI (Terminal User Interface) applications.
 So if you haven't